 Our mission is to promote the public good by pursuing in-depth, underreported and high-impact journalism which exposes injustice and explores its consequences.
-Our reporting will investigate the truth, hold those in power accountable, and seek solutions.
+Our reporting investigates the truth, holds those in power accountable, and seeks solutions.

 Frequently Asked Questions:

 - Do you use anonymous sources?
 No. As a small organization, we value our credibility and have decided that any possible big story from an anonymous source is outweighed by the potential loss of trust from our audience.